Pilot licensing and certification: Rating and certificates

-Private pilots may not fly for compensation or hire.
-However, they may carry passengers as long as the pilot has the appropriate training, ratings, and endorsements.
-Private pilots must have a current Class III medical certificate, which must be renewed every 24 or 60 months (depending on age).
-In addition, like all licensed pilots they must re-validate their single-engine piston class rating with a logbook endorsement every 24 months by successfully completing a flight review with a flight instructor (CFI).

-Instrument rating
+A night rating enables a private pilot to fly at night.
+It is a prerequisite for a Commercial Pilot Licence.
+In the United States, there is no night rating; it is a prerequisite for the Private Pilot Licence.

-An instrument rating is technically not a pilot certificate, but an add-on rating that allows an airplane or helicopter pilot to fly in weather with reduced visibility such as rain, low clouds, or heavy haze.
+An instrument rating allows a pilot to fly in conditions of reduced visibility known as instrument meteorological conditions (IMC).
 When flying in these conditions, pilots follow instrument flight rules (IFR).
-The training provides the skills needed to complete flights with less than the required VFR minimums.
+The training provides the skills needed to complete flights with less than the VFR minimum requirements.
 In the US, all pilots who fly above 18,000 feet above mean sea level (MSL) (a lower limit of Class A airspace) must have an instrument rating, and must be on an IFR flight plan.
 This rating requires highly specialized training by a certificated flight instructor (CFI) with a special instrument instruction rating (CFII), and completion of an additional written exam, oral exam, and flight test.
 Pilots applying for an instrument rating must hold a current private pilot certificate and medical, have logged at least 50 hours of cross-country flight time as pilot-in-command, and have at least 40 hours of actual or simulated instrument time including at least 15 hours of instrument flight training and instrument training on cross-country flight procedures.